Clean Power Generation Initiatives

 - Maintain the weir site as a “People Place”, with continued opportunities for leisure activities and pelican viewing.

 - Maintain or improve public safety at the weir site.

 Details on the Proposed Hydropower Generation at Weir

 Saskatoon Light & Power has studied potential development of a hydropower station at the existing Saskatoon Weir.
 Design concepts have included a variety of turbine technologies and possible increases to the height of the existing weir structure.
-Three project concepts have been studied which include raising the height of the weir by 1 metre, 2 metres, or leaving the weir at its current height.

 Pre-feasibility engineering and environmental baseline studies were conducted in 2009 by Knight Piésold Consulting (Knight Piésold).
 Knight Piésold is a specialist international consulting firm based in Vancouver, with experience in over 200 hydropower projects in North America and world-wide.
-The prefeasibility study concluded that a proposed hydropower station at the weir was technically feasible and could be economically viable.
+The pre-feasibility study concluded that a proposed hydropower station at the weir was technically feasible and could be economically viable.
 City Council received the Pre-feasibility Report at the May 10, 2010 regular meeting of City Council.

 In April 2015, City Council directed Saskatoon Light & Power to report back with development options and potential next steps to advance the hydropower initiative.
-More information on this project will be provided to City Council in early 2016.

 SaskPower's GreenPower Program